Charlie Kirk

 Charles James Kirk (October 14, 1993 – September 10, 2025) was an American right-wing political activist, entrepreneur, and media personality.
-He co-founded the conservative student organization Turning Point USA (TPUSA) in 2012 and served as its executive director until his assassination in 2025.
-He published a range of books and hosted the podcast The Charlie Kirk Show.
-A key ally of Donald Trump, he was one of the most prominent voices of the MAGA movement within the Republican Party.
+He co‑founded the conservative student organization Turning Point USA (TPUSA) in 2012 and served as its executive director until his assassination in 2025.
+A key ally of Donald Trump, he became one of the most prominent voices of the MAGA movement within the Republican Party, publishing several books and hosting The Charlie Kirk Show.

 Born and raised in the Chicago suburbs of Arlington Heights and Prospect Heights, Kirk became politically active in high school.
-He dropped out of college after one semester to focus on building Turning Point USA, which grew to encompass several affiliate groups, including Turning Point Action and Turning Point Faith.
-He espoused a variety of conservative stances, including opposition to abortion, gun control, DEI programs, and LGBTQ rights.
-Over time, he became aligned with the Christian right and began advocating for Christian nationalism.
-His more controversial positions included his criticism of the Civil Rights Act of 1964 and Martin Luther King Jr., as well as his promotion of COVID-19 misinformation, false claims of electoral fraud in 2020, and the white genocide conspiracy theory.
+He briefly attended college before dropping out to focus on building TPUSA with political donor Bill Montgomery.
+The project later expanded into affiliate groups such as Turning Point Action and Turning Point Faith.
+Kirk's activism centered on mobilizing conservative students and promoting Republican causes nationwide.

+Kirk advocated for a range of conservative positions, including opposition to abortion, gun control, DEI programs, and LGBTQ rights.
+Over time, he aligned with the Christian right and advocated for Christian nationalism.
+His more controversial positions included criticism of the Civil Rights Act of 1964 and Martin Luther King Jr., as well as promotion of COVID-19 misinformation, false allegations of electoral fraud in 2020, and the white genocide conspiracy theory.

-On September 10, 2025, Kirk was shot and killed while speaking at a TPUSA public debate event on the Utah Valley University campus.
-His assassination garnered international attention and led to the condemnation of political violence by prominent domestic and international figures, as well as partisan dispute and recriminations.
-Kirk was posthumously awarded the Presidential Medal of Freedom by Trump the following month.
+On September 10, 2025, Kirk was fatally shot by a rooftop sniper while speaking at a TPUSA debate event at Utah Valley University.
+His assassination drew international attention and condemnation of political violence, while also sparking partisan dispute.
+On September 21, almost 100,000 people attended his memorial service at State Farm Stadium in Glendale, Arizona.